 - Click Edit Page to edit the current page in Page Designer

-- OR click Edit Navigation to access the CMS's Navigation page, which shows your community site's complete navigation structure, with your current page selected.
+- OR click Edit Navigation to access the CMS's Navigation page, which shows your site's complete navigation structure, with your current page selected.

 CMS Navigation layout